Flexibility Over Features

 Of course, the platform has no inherent knowledge of what "Gender" means, so it provides no special behavior around it, but it's happy to accept this conjured-up attribute, store it, index it, and make it searchable/sortable when you get a list of Users.
 Need specialized behavior around it?
 That's an integra….you get the idea.

-Our roadmap is loaded with ideas that fit the Flexibility Over Features mantra.
-Currently in the works is a robust new system of Webhooks, which will provide a powerful new way to integrate with external systems via HTTP.
-Essentially, these systems will be able to subscribe to events that occur within the platform (order submitted, product created, etc.) and respond to them in near real time.
+OrderCloud provides a robust system of Webhooks, which enables a powerful new way to integrate with external systems via HTTP.
+Essentially, these systems can subscribe to events that occur within the platform (order submitted, product created, etc.) and respond to them in near real time.
 You can already "pull" data from the platform by calling the API; think of this as a "push" mechanism, where you get what you want from the platform when it occurs, avoiding the need to periodically poll the API.

-Another major project in the works is a new Rules Engine.
-Its first application will be a massive overhaul of Order Approvals, adding a greater degree of robustness and flexibility to this core feature than we've ever dreamed up in the past.
-It'll support text-based logic expressions (no CompSci degree required), arbitrary approval workflows, time-based rules against aggregated totals, and much more.
-Look for it in the coming months.
+Another major feature is our new Rules Engine.
+It provides an exponentially greater degree of robustness and flexibility to order approvals and promotions than we've ever dreamed up in the past.
+It supports text-based logic expressions (no CompSci degree required), arbitrary approval workflows, time-based rules against aggregated totals, and much more.

 OrderCloud is constantly evolving.
 But we've learned that we don't need to be experts at everything.
 We believe the best B2B solutions on the planet will not be built from scratch nor offered out-of-the box via SaaS.
 Rather, they'll be assembled out of distributed, best-in-breed components.
 We're the engine.
 We don't make tires or steering wheels or leather-upholstered bucket seats.
 But we can help you assemble all the best parts, and we think the result will be the shiniest, fastest car on the block.